Published on in CHOP News

 Long-term follow up to provide clues about genetic disease patterns in large populations

 The data repository planned in this project will store long-term clinical records of patients who test positive for a disorder in the confirmatory test.
 Secure, centralized records will collect results of follow-up tests, disease complications, medications and treatment records over the years.
 To protect confidentiality, the clinical information will not include patient identities — but will provide invaluable clues to authorized researchers seeking to improve disease outcomes.

-“Genetic diseases don’t go away; a big question is what happens after the newborn period,” said Michael J. Bennett, PhD, director of the Metabolic Disease Laboratory at Children’s Hospital, who chaired a group in the National Academy of Clinical Biochemistry that developed national guidelines for follow-up testing of metabolic diseases detected in newborn screening.
+“Genetic diseases don’t go away; a big question is what happens after the newborn period,” said Michael J. Bennett, PhD, director of Metabolic and Advanced Diagnostics at Children’s Hospital, who chaired a group in the National Academy of Clinical Biochemistry that developed national guidelines for follow-up testing of metabolic diseases detected in newborn screening.
 “Collecting data will allow researchers to monitor long-term outcomes and develop better strategies to diagnose and treat diseases.”